Are you an SME?

 Find out whether your organisation is at risk of cyber crime today.
 By clicking here you will be asked a series of simple questions about your organisation.
 This will help us determine your level of risk.
-At the end of the questionnaire, you will be given a brief summary of your risk level and access to a range of documents that you can download for free.
-These documents are from trusted sources and are regularly updated to ensure they remain current.
+At the end of the questionnaire, you will be given a brief summary of your risk and access to a range of documents from trusted sources that you can download for free.

 Our entry-level 'Digitally Aware' Certificate is aimed at organisations with the lowest risk of cyber crime.

-You will also receive a tailored report with specific recommendations of actions you can take in accordance with the latest Government and police guidance that are based on the answers given during the questionnaire.
-Your report will also include links within each recommendation to help you navigate to the relevant part of a document.
+You will also receive a tailored report with specific recommendations of actions you can take in accordance with the latest Government and police guidance based on the results of your questionnaire.

-To cover administration costs, there is a nominal fee of £50 + VAT.
+To cover administrative costs, there is a nominal fee of £50 + VAT.

 The enhanced 'Digitally Resilient' Certificate is aimed at those organisations with a higher risk of cyber crime.